Technology Opportunities and Ventures Resources for Faculty & Students

 Please fill out the confidential disclosure of invention form and email it to firstname.lastname@example.org.

 Deciding Whether to File for Patent Protection

-In consultation with you, we will evaluate the invention for patentability and marketability to determine whether or not to seek patent protection.
+We will first acknowledge receipt of your confidential disclosure form.
+Then, in consultation with you, we will evaluate the invention for patentability and marketability to determine whether or not to seek patent protection.

 If we decide to proceed with patent protection, we will cover all patenting costs and coordinate the application process with the help of an outside patent attorney.
 As the inventor(s), you assign rights to NYU and will collectively receive 42.5 percent of any net income resulting from the commercialization of the invention.
 This is one of the most generous royalty-sharing policies of any university.

 The Patenting Process